Dingo

-The dingo (either included in the species Canis familiaris, or considered one of the following independent taxa: Canis familiaris dingo, Canis dingo, or Canis lupus dingo) is an ancient (basal) lineage of dog found in Australia.
-Its taxonomic classification is debated as indicated by the variety of scientific names presently applied in different publications.
-It is variously considered a form of domestic dog not warranting recognition as a subspecies, a subspecies of dog or wolf, or a full species in its own right.
+The dingo is a lineage of dog found in Australia.

-The dingo is a medium-sized canine that possesses a lean, hardy body adapted for speed, agility, and stamina.
-The dingo's three main coat colourations are light ginger or tan, black and tan, or creamy white.
+It is a medium-sized canine that possesses a lean, hardy body adapted for speed, agility, and stamina.
+Its three main coat colourations are light ginger or tan, black and tan, or creamy white.
 The skull is wedge-shaped and appears large in proportion to the body.

+Its taxonomic classification is debated: it is variously considered a form of domestic dog (Canis familiaris or Canis lupus familiaris) not warranting recognition as a subspecies, or a subspecies of dog (Canis familiaris dingo) or wolf (Canis lupus dingo), or a full species in its own right (Canis dingo).

 The dingo is closely related to the New Guinea singing dog: their lineage split early from the lineage that led to today's domestic dogs, and can be traced back through Maritime Southeast Asia to Asia.
 The oldest remains of dingoes discovered in Australia are around 3,500 years old.

 A dingo pack usually consists of a mated pair, their offspring from the current year, and sometimes offspring from the previous year.

 Etymology

 Portrait of a Large Dog from New Holland by George Stubbs, 1772.
 National Maritime Museum, Greenwich.

 The name "dingo" comes from the Dharug language used by the Indigenous Australians of the Sydney area.

 The first British colonists to arrive in Australia in 1788 established a settlement at Port Jackson and noted "dingoes" living with Indigenous Australians.
 The name was first recorded in 1789 by Watkin Tench in his Narrative of the Expedition to Botany Bay:

 The only domestic animal they have is the dog, which in their language is called Dingo, and a good deal resembles the fox dog of England.
 These animals are equally shy of us, and attached to the natives.
 One of them is now in the possession of the Governor, and tolerably well reconciled to his new master.

 Related Dharug words include "ting-ko" meaning "bitch", and "tun-go-wo-re-gal" meaning "large dog".
-The dingo has different names in different indigenous Australian languages, such as boolomo, dwer-da, joogoong, kal, kurpany, maliki, mirigung, noggum, papa-inura, and wantibirri.
-Some authors propose that a difference existed between camp dingoes and wild dingoes as they had different names among indigenous tribes.
-The people of the Yarralin, Northern Territory, region frequently call those dingoes that live with them walaku, and those that live in the wilderness ngurakin.
-They also use the name walaku to refer to both dingoes and dogs.
-The colonial settlers of New South Wales wrote using the name dingo only for camp dogs.
-It is proposed that in New South Wales the camp dingoes only became wild after the colonial destruction of Aboriginal society.
+The dingo has different names in different Aboriginal Australian languages, such as boolomo, dwer-da, joogoong, kal, kurpany, maliki, mirigung, noggum, papa-inura, and wantibirri.
+On K'gari (formerly Fraser Island) in Queensland, where the dingo population is long-established and well-known, the wongari has a significant place in the culture of the traditional owners of the island, the Butchulla people.

+Some authors propose that a difference existed between camp dingoes and wild dingoes as they had different names among Aboriginal Australian peoples.
+The people of the Yarralin, Northern Territory, region frequently call those dingoes that live with them warlagu, and those that live in the wilderness ngurragin.
+They also use the name warlagu to refer to both dingoes and dogs.
+The colonial settlers of New South Wales used the name dingo only for camp dogs.
+It is proposed that in New South Wales the camp dingoes became wild only after the colonial destruction of Aboriginal society.